Mahdi Eghbali

 Teaching

 I am able and willing to teach many of the core courses in economics, entrepreneurship, finance, and data science.
-My expertise in entrepreneurship is how to form a new venture, how to finance it, and how to scale it using data.
+My expertise in entrepreneurship is how to form a data-driven venture, how to finance it, and how to scale it by raising private investment.

 • Digital Economy